Ask What CMS Your Web Designer Uses

 - Providing you with a keyword strategy with forecast on search volume.

 - Asking you what your most profitable products and services are so they can focus on those first.

 - Suggesting that you blog or help you with content updates on regular basis to maximize search engine exposure.

 Again, if these things aren’t done, your web designer either doesn’t understand their importance or simply doesn’t care if your website brings you the ROI you deserve.

 Don’t Forget Commercial Insurance

-While this has nothing to do with your website’s profitability, it’s an important that your digital asset, meaning your website and potentially your customers’ info is covered by insurance should anything go wrong.
+While this has nothing to do with your website’s functionality, it’s important that you are compensated appropriately should anything go wrong.
 Data breaches and cyberattacks happen everyday on Internet.
-Having liability insurance is a sign that a company takes your business seriously, which most freelancers lack.
+Having liability insurance is a sign that a company takes your business and digital asset seriously, which most freelancers lack.
 On a side note, overhead costs like this is why proper web design isn’t cheap.

 In this article, we discuss ways to help you choose a good web designer and avoid the bad ones.
 You wouldn’t hire a non-professional to build your store, so why would you with your digital storefront?
 We at Project Pi Consulting has years of building properly designed, search engine-optimized, custom websites.
 If you’re unsure of whom to trust, we’re always happy to help.
 We have staff in Kelowna, BC and Regina, SK.
 You can get a free website assessment and quote from us by clicking the button below.